 Odyssey Semiconductor, Inc.

-Positions Company to Advance Development of Its Disruptive GaN High-Voltage Power Switching Components and Systems
+Odyssey Semiconductor Technologies Closes $2.5 Million Private Financing to Advance Development of Its Innovative High-Voltage Power Switching Components and Systems

-ITHACA, NY / ACCESSWIRE / October 22, 2019 / Odyssey Semiconductor Technologies, Inc. ("Odyssey" or the "Company"), a semiconductor device company developing innovative high-voltage power switching components and systems based on proprietary Gallium Nitride (GaN) processing technology, announced today the acquisition of an integrated semiconductor design, fabrication, test, and packaging facility as well as associated tooling.
+ITHACA, NY / ACCESSWIRE / June 26, 2019 / Odyssey Semiconductor Technologies, Inc. ("Odyssey" or the "Company"), a semiconductor device company developing innovative high-voltage power switching components and systems based on proprietary Gallium Nitride (GaN) processing technology, announced today the Company has closed a $2.5 Million private placement financing through the sale of its common stock.
+Net proceeds from the transaction will be used for product development and other general corporate purposes, including working capital and capital expenditures.

 Odyssey is currently developing its innovative and disruptive technology to produce GaN-based high voltage switching power conversion devices and systems that may quickly supplant silicon carbide (SiC) as the dominant premium power switching device material.

 GaN-based systems outperform silicon (Si) and silicon carbide (SiC) based systems due to the superior material properties of GaN.
-To date, processing challenges have limited GaN devices to operating voltages below 1,000 V. Odyssey has developed a novel technique that will allow GaN to be processed in a manner that, for the first time, will make production of high voltage GaN power switching devices operating above 1,000 V viable.
+To date, GaN devices have proven difficult to process using standard semiconductor processing methods.
+Odyssey has developed a novel processing modification that will allow GaN to be processed in a manner that, for the first time, will make production of high voltage GaN power switching devices operating above 1000 V viable.

 The premium power switching device market – which is described as applications where Si systems perform insufficiently – is projected to reach over $3.5B by 2025 and is currently dominated by the semiconductor material SiC.
 This growth is largely driven by the rapid adoption of electric vehicles (EV) and hybrid electric vehicles (HEV) and the growing number of installations of renewables such as solar and wind power as well as increased demand for more efficient industrial motor drives.